Pages

 September 2014 Qu’Appelle Valley

-Fixed to the wall beside the coral painted cupboards a wooden cabinet sported a black speaker above a dial with numbers and letters, to one side a receiver hung on a silver cradle.
+Fixed to the wall beside the coral painted cupboards, a wooden cabinet sported a black speaker above a dial with numbers and letters, to one side a receiver hung on a silver cradle.

-This odd instrument’s only use to await the ring of the phone on a party line ~ any of the farmers on the same line could pick up and interrupt important adolescent calls going on too long
+This odd instrument’s only use: to await the ring of the phone on a party line ~ any of the farmers on the same line could pick up and interrupt important adolescent calls going on too long or the operator could call in an emergency call to one of the homes ~ voices travelled along wires strung across the country where birds could rest.
+Did they feel the vibration of our voices?

 Party lines vanished